Northeast Corridor Commission: Description

-The Commission consists of one member from each of the NEC states and the District of Columbia; four members from Amtrak; and five members from the U.S. Department of Transportation.
-The Commission also includes non-voting representatives from four freight railroads, states with feeder corridors, and commuter authorities not directly represented by a Commission member.
+The Commission consists of one member from each of the NEC states and the District of Columbia; four members from Amtrak; and five members from the U.S. Department of Transportation (USDOT).
+It includes non-voting representatives from freight railroads, states with connecting corridors, and commuter authorities not directly represented by a Commission member.

 The Commission approved a Northeast Corridor Commuter and Intercity Rail Cost Allocation Policy (the Policy) in 2015 as a first step towards establishing a new framework for regional cooperation.
-The Policy employs consistent and transparent methods for sharing about $1.8 billion in annual operating and baseline capital costs among infrastructure owners and service operators.
-In addition, the Policy calls for a collaborative capital planning process among stakeholders, new performance reporting requirements, and a federal-state funding partnership to eliminate the $28 billion state-of-good-repair backlog and address improvement needs not funded through the Policy.
+The Policy employs consistent and transparent methods for sharing approximately $1.8 billion in annual operating and baseline capital costs among infrastructure owners and service operators.
+The Policy also calls for a collaborative capital planning process among stakeholders, train performance and capital program delivery reporting requirements, and a federal-state funding partnership to eliminate the state-of-good-repair backlog and address improvement needs not funded through the Policy.

-Congressional passage of the FAST Act in December 2015 represented a significant step forward for the NEC.
-It marked the first time that intercity passenger rail was addressed in a multi-year authorization alongside other surface transportation programs, and it codified many of the recommendations included in the Policy aimed at increasing collaboration, transparency, and accountability for all NEC stakeholders.
+Congressional passage of the FAST Act in December 2015 represented a notable step forward for the NEC.
+In recognition of the initial Cost Allocation Policy, Congress created the Federal-State-Partnership for State of Good Repair (FSP) program in the FAST Act to reduce the corridor's state of good repair backlog.
+It marked the first time that intercity passenger rail was addressed in a multi-year authorization alongside other surface transportation programs.
+It also codified many Policy requirements aimed at increasing collaboration, transparency, and accountability for all NEC stakeholders, including the production of an annual five-year NEC Capital Investment Plan, a 15-year Service and Infrastructure Development Plan, and an Annual Report on Infrastructure and Operations.

+Nearly a decade after the FAST Act, Congress passed the Infrastructure Investment and Jobs Act (IIJA), also known as the Bipartisan Infrastructure Law.
+This was a breakthrough for the NEC as—for the first time—it provided dedicated multi-year funding for some of the nation's largest and most critical railroad infrastructure projects.
+As of late 2024, the Fed-State Partnership Program, funded by IIJA, has awarded nearly $18 billion to critical state-of-good-repair, major backlog, and improvement infrastructure projects along the NEC.

 Members

-The NEC Commission has five voting members from USDOT, four from Amtrak, and one each from the eight NEC states and the District of Columbia.
+The Commission has five voting members from USDOT, four from Amtrak, and one each from the eight NEC states and the District of Columbia.
 Non-voting members include the NEC feeder states, freight railroads, and independent commuter authorities.